IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

 This will create the basic scaffold for your operator, such as the `bin`, `config` and `hack` directories, and will create the `main.go` file which initializes the manager.

-## 2. Create CRD and Custom Controller
+## 2. Create API and Custom Controller

-Next, we will use the `operator-sdk create api` command to create a blank <b>custom resource definition, or CRD</b> which will be in your `api` directory and a blank custom controller file, which will be in your `controllers` directory.
+Next, we will use the `operator-sdk create api` command to create an API which will be in your `api` directory and a blank custom controller file, which will be in your
+`controllers` directory.

 We will use the --group, --version, and --kind flags to pass in the resource